Forethought-Technologies/AutoChain/README.md

 AutoChain aims to provide a lightweight framework and simplifies the building process a few ways comparing with other existing frameworks

-1. Visible prompt used
+1. Easy prompt update
    Prompt engineering and iterations is one of the most important part of building generative agent.
-AutoChain makes is very obvious and easy to update prompts.
+AutoChain makes is very obvious and easy to update prompts and visualize prompt outputs.
+Run with `-v` flag to output verbose prompt and outputs in console.
 2. Up to 2 layers of abstraction
-   Since this goal of AutoChain is enabling quick iterations, it chooses to remove most of the abstraction layers from alternative framework and make it easy to follow
+   Since this goal of AutoChain is enabling quick iterations, it chooses to remove most of the abstraction layers from alternative frameworks and make it easy to follow
 3. Automated multi-turn evaluation
    The most painful and uncertain part of building generative agent is how to evaluate its performance.
-Any change could cause regression in other use cases.
+Any change for one scenario could cause regression in other use cases.
 AutoChain provides an easy test framework to automatically evaluate agent's ability under different user scenarios.

-Read mode about detailed [components overview](./docs/components_overview.md)
+Read more about detailed [components overview](./docs/components_overview.md)

 ## Workflow Evaluation

 It is notoriously hard to evaluate generative agents in LangChain or AutoGPT.
-An agent's behavior is nondeterministic and susceptible to small changes to the prompt.
-It can be really hard to know if your agent is behaving correctly.
+An agent's behavior is nondeterministic and susceptible to small changes to the prompt or model.
+It is very hard to know if agent is behaving correctly under different scenarios.
 The current path for evaluation is running the agent through a large number of preset queries and evaluate the generated responses.
-However, that is limited to single turn conversation, not specific to areas, and very expensive to evaluate.
+However, that is limited to single turn conversation, general and not specific to tasks and expensive to verify.

-To effectively evaluate agents, AutoChain introduced the workflow evaluation which simulates the conversation between an generative agent and simulated users with an LLM under different user contexts and desired outcomes of the conversation.
-This way, we could add test cases for different user scenarios and use LLMs to evaluate if a conversation reached the desired outcome.
+To effectively evaluate agents, AutoChain introduces the workflow evaluation framework which simulates the conversation between an generative agent and simulated users with LLM under different user contexts and desired outcomes of the conversation.
+This way, we could add test cases for different user scenarios and use LLMs to evaluate if multi-turn conversations reached the desired outcome.

 Read more about our [evaluation strategy](./docs/workflow-evaluation.md).

-### How to run workflow tests
+### How to run workflow evaluations

 There are two modes for running workflow tests.
 Interactively or running all test cases.
-For example in `autochain/workflows_evaluation/conversational_agent_eval /change_shipping_address_test.py`, it has already defined a few test cases.
+For example in `autochain/workflows_evaluation/conversational_agent_eval /change_shipping_address_test.py`, there are already a few example test cases.

 Running all the test cases defined in the test: